-- Construction is underway for a 60MW flexible reciprocating internal combustion engines in Huron, SD to be online in late 2021 with a construction cost of approximately \$80 million. - An additional 30-40 MW of flexible generation in Aberdeen, SD is in the planning stages and expected to be online in 2023 with a total cost of approximately \$60 million.
+- Construction is underway for a 60MW flexible reciprocating internal combustion engines in Huron, SD to be online in late 2021 with construction costs of approximately \$80 million. - An additional 30-40 MW of flexible generation in Aberdeen, SD is in the planning stages and expected to be online in 2023 with a cost of approximately \$60 million.

-Significant investment needs identified for generating maintenance and capacity - including costeffective hydro upgrades.
+Significant investment needs identified for generating maintenance and capacity - including cost-effective hydro upgrades.